 Hi, my name is Sara.
 And I’m fundraising for my son Walker.
-The funds raised will be used to help cover legal expenses as Walker goes to trial in September to defend his innocence and Second Amendment right, after being charged for being in possession of two Privately Made Firearms in Sherburne County, MN.
+The funds raised will be used to help cover legal expenses as Walker continues to defend his innocence and Second Amendment right, after being charged with two felonies for being in possession of two Privately Made Firearms in Sherburne County, MN.

 The statute he has been charged with 609.667(3)